mitsutoshi/dotfiles/README.md

 dotfiles
 ========

-dotfiles is my home directory build tool.
+dotfiles is a tool to build my home directory.
 This tool will do the following.

 * Change MacOS settings
 * Install Homebrew & Homebrew package